EU set to move to ensure medicines continue to flow between GB and NI

 That grace period was originally due to end in January but in the autumn the UK extended it unilaterally – along with other temporary exemptions associated with the protocol – pending efforts to find negotiated solutions to the issues.

-The anticipated EU announcement would include a proposal to pass legislation that will enable the trade of medicines between Great Britain and Northern Ireland to continue.
+The anticipated unilateral EU move will include a proposal to pass legislation that will enable the trade of medicines between Great Britain and Northern Ireland to continue.

 A Brussels source said: “We believe the proposals solve all the issues that were raised about medicines.”